3 Cleveland Officers Face Administrative Disciplinary Charges In 2014 Tamir Rice Shooting

 — Chris Tye (@TVTye) January 13, 2017

-The decision was made by a Grand Jury back in 2015 not to indict Loehmann and Frank Garmback in the lawsuit filed by Tamir’s family against them.
-Following the settlement with the city in April the Rice family filed a federal wrongful death suit on top of the criminal charges the men faced but were not indicted on.
+The decision was made by a grand jury back in 2015 not to indict Loehmann and Frank Garmback in the lawsuit filed by Tamir’s family against them.
+Following the settlement with the city in April, the Rice family filed a federal wrongful death suit on top of the criminal charges the men faced but were not indicted on.

-A statement issued by the Cleveland Police Patrolmen’s Association stated that they would be reviewing the charges against Officers Loehmann and Garmback in detail and prepare the necessary defenses.
+A statement issued by the Cleveland Police Patrolmen’s Association said that they would be reviewing the charges against Officers Loehmann and Garmback in detail and prepare the necessary defenses.

 “There is no question, and there has never been, that the death of Tamir Rice was tragic.
 Nevertheless, all agree that Officer Loehmann was not wrong in reacting the way he did.
 It appears that the actual charges are created to discipline him, and perhaps discharge him, despite the fact that he did nothing wrong that day.”

 The charge letters for the officers showed that the men are scheduled to have pre-disciplinary hearings on January 30 with the Cleveland director of public safety.
-It is at these that they will have the opportunity to defend themselves.
+It is at these hearing that they will have the opportunity to defend themselves.

-[Featured Image by Tony Dejak/ AP Images]
+[Featured Image by Tony Dejak/AP Images]